-This course focuses on specialized technical and aesthetic issues in Communication Design, emphasizing the inventive use of type and typography for interpreting text.
+This course focuses on specialized technical and aesthetic issues in Communication

+Design, emphasizing the practical use of type and typography for setting text.

-Prerequisite: FNDN 1450 or FNDN 1350; or permission of the Chair of Design
+Prerequisites: FNDN 1450; or permission of the Division Chair.

-DSGN 2510 - INTRODUCTION INTERACT.
-DESIGN
+DSGN 2510 - INTRODUCTION TO INTERACTIVE DESIGN

-An introduction to the concepts and techniques of interactive design.
-Students learn the basic building blocks relating to the design and delivery of interactive content on the web and CD-ROM.
+This is an introduction to the concepts and techniques of interactive design.
+Students learn the basic building blocks relating to the design and delivery of interactive content on the web.
 Before enrolling in this course, students are expected to have a basic knowledge of computer applications.
-(This course was formerly DSGN 2310)

-Prerequisite: FNDN 1450 or ARTS 2100 /MDIA 2150
+Prerequisite: FNDN 1450 or ARTS 2100

-DSGN 2601 - ILLUSTRATION I: TECHNIQUE
+DSGN 2601- ILLUSTRATION I: TECHNIQUE

-This is an introductory illustration course that allows students to explore in various media and techniques to begin defining and learning what an effective illustration can do.
+This is an introductory illustration course that allows students to explore in various media and techniques to begin to define and learn what an effective illustration can do.
 Emphasis is placed on concepts, techniques and design production elements.
-[This course was formerly CMDS 2600/DRAW 2600]

-Prerequisite: 6 credits Foundation drawing (FNDN 1100 and 1600)
+Prerequisites: FNDN 1100 and FNDN 1600

-DSGN 3005 - DESIGN TRAVEL
+DSGN 3005- DESIGN TRAVEL